seanxiangcheng/Wearable_Data_ML/README.md

 3. gradiant Stochastic Gradient Boosting
 4. Navie Bayes
 5. LDA

+Those model are based different assumptions, such as linear relation, independences, etc, and could give us a wide range of insights of how the actual model may be.

 ```{r, eval=FALSE}
 ctrl = trainControl(method="cv", number=5)
 models = c("svmLinear", "rf", "gbm", "nb", "lda")